-The Gas Dynamics Laboratory includes a 4x4 inch blowdown supersonic wind tunnel, a cold driven, three-inch double-diaphragm shock tube, a 2x2x18 foot open-circuit oscillating flow tunnel and a vertically mounted, supersonic free jet.
+The Gas Dynamics Laboratory includes a 4x4 inch blowdown supersonic wind tunnel, a cold driven, three-inch doublediaphragm shock tube, a 2x2x18 foot open-circuit oscillating flow tunnel and a vertically mounted, supersonic free jet.
 Laser interferometers, schlieren systems, hot wire anemometry and laser-doppler anemometers are used.
 Ruby, He-Ne, Argon and CO lasers are available.
 Extensive use is made of laser holography.
 An electro-hydrodynamic research facility permits studies of electric power generation, turbulence and fuel sprays into gas turbine combustors.

 The Combustion Laboratory consists of an instrumented control room, a propellant evaluation laboratory, a high-pressure air facility and three test cells equipped with diagnostic apparatus and motor hardware for investigating solid, liquid, gaseous and hybrid rocket, solid fuel ramjet and gas turbine combustion.
-Vitiated air heaters are used to generate temperatures to $1300^{\circ}\mathrm{F}$.
-Several CW and one pulsed laser with holocamera, high-speed motion picture cameras, light scattering and transmission measurement systems, schlieren systems, sampling probes and a dark room equipped for holographic reconstruction and data retrieval are utilized.
+Vitiated air heaters are used to generate temperatures to 1300°F. Several CW and one pulsed laser with holocamera, high-speed motion picture cameras, light scattering and transmission measurement systems, schlieren systems, sampling probes and a dark room equipped for holographic reconstruction and data retrieval are utilized.

 The Turbo-Propulsion Laboratory (TPL) houses a unique collection of experimental facilities for research and development related to compressors, turbines and advanced air-breathing propulsion engine concepts.
 In a complex of specially designed concrete structures, one building, powered by a 750 HP compressor, contains 10x60 inch rectilinear and 4 to 8 foot diameter radial cascade wind tunnels and a large 3-stage axial research compressor for low speed studies.
 A two-component, automated traverse, LDV system is available for CFD code verification experiments.
 A second building, powered by a 1250 HP compressed air plant, contains fully instrumented transonic turbine and compressor rigs in explosion proof test cells.
 A spin-pit for structural testing of rotors to 50,000 RPM and 1800°F is provided.
 Model experiments and equipment for instrumentation development are located in a separate laboratory.
-Data acquisition from 400 channels of steady state and 16 channels of non-steady state measurements at up to 100kHZ is controlled by the laboratory's HP 1000 series computer system.
+Data acquisition from 400 channels of steady state and 16 channels of non-steady state measurements at up to 100kHz is controlled by the laboratory's HP 1000 series computer system.
 On-line reduction and presentation of data with time sharing terminals are available to multiple users.
 Terminals for HP 9845 and the central AMDAHL 5990-5N computers are available for data analysis or flow computation.

-The Computational Instruction Laboratory consists of 15 SGI Indigos, 6 Sun workstations, and 15 microcomputer systems.
+The Computational Instruction Laboratory consists of 18 SGI Indigos, 6 Sun workstations, and 10 microcomputer systems.
+At the Distance Learning Facility at the Naval Air Systems Command, there are 3 SGI workstations and 4 personal computers that are all Unix based machines.